manoelcampos/how-to-ask-questions-the-smart-way/README.md

 If you decide to come to us for help, you don't want to be one of the losers.
 You don't want to seem like one, either.
 The best way to get a rapid and responsive answer is to ask it like a person with smarts, confidence, and clues who just happens to need help on one particular problem.

 (Improvements to this guide are welcome.
-You can mail suggestions to esr@thyrsus.com or respond-auto@linuxmafia.com.
-Note however that this document is not intended to be a general guide to netiquette, and we will generally reject suggestions that are not specifically related to eliciting useful answers in a technical forum.)
+You can mail suggestions to <esr@thyrsus.com> or <respond-auto@linuxmafia.com>.
+Note however that this document is not intended to be a general guide to [netiquette](http://www.ietf.org/rfc/rfc1855.txt), and we will generally reject suggestions that are not specifically related to eliciting useful answers in a technical forum.)

 <a name="3" />
 # Antes de você perguntar